-By knowing the intended purpose and audience for your translation, legal equivalence can be achieved.
+Legal equivalence can be achieved by knowing the intended purpose and audience for your translation.
 A legal professional with cross-border translation needs should either be familiar with the country-specific requirements with respect to the translation or use a translation vendor with experience and expertise in providing cross-border translation needs.
-Keep in mind that differing regulatory bodies require varying forms of authentication, whether a simple Certificate of Accuracy, one completed by a linguist certified by a specific governing body (ATA, Federal, State), Sworn Translation, Official Translation or Apostille.
+Keep in mind that different regulatory bodies require varying forms of authentication, whether a simple Certificate of Accuracy, one completed by a linguist certified by a specific governing body (ATA, Federal, State), Sworn Translation, Official Translation or Apostille.
 Achieving legal equivalence starts with a knowledgeable and experienced legal translation or interpretation partner.

 Morningside is a recognized leader in comprehensive language solutions for the legal industry.
 We provide the world’s largest law firms and corporate legal departments with a full suite of services, ranging from the translation of contracts and compliance documentation to full-scale multilingual litigation requiring certified translation and foreign language document review.
 Find out why 97% of the Am Law 200 and 90+ leading global brands rely on us for their legal language support needs.